-The most important objective of financial management at MorphoSys is to provide at all times sufficient liquidity reserves for industry-specific fluctuations and for the Group's continued growth.
-The most important sources of liquidity are the operating business activities of the individual Group companies and the resulting cash inflows.
+The most important objective of financial management at MorphoSys is to provide at all times sufficient liquidity reserves for industry-specific fluctuations and for the Company's continued growth.
+The most important sources of liquidity are the operating business activities of the Company and the resulting cash inflows.
 Scenarios and cash-flow planning are used to establish liquidity requirements.